MIPI

 Image 3

-Video Playback Display Effect
+Video Playback Interface

-VLC Command Line Video Playback: When playing via command line, follow these steps to enter the corresponding commands.
+VLC Command-Line Video Playback: When playing via command line, follow these steps to enter the corresponding commands.

 VLC test.mp4 #Play video